flyteorg/flyte/docs/introduction/index.md

 * Easy tracking of data lineages
 * Built-in data and artifact visualization

-For a full list of feature, see the [Flyte features page](https://flyte.org/features).
+For a full list of features, see the [Flyte features page](https://flyte.org/features).

 ## Basic Flyte components